jrochkind/texts/search_compare/article.md

 #### Limitations or Issues

-* You need to use admin interface to make sure all your licensed databases are available for searching in your EBSCOHost api profile.
-As new databases become available, you may have to update.
+* Licensed databases are not automatically available for searching through the API.
+Rather, one needs to explicitly configure each database for inclusion in your EBSCOHost API profile.
 * If a database formerly available becomes unavailable (due to licensing or platform changes), and your API requests still ask to search it -- it's a fatal error and no response is returned, even from remaining available databases.
 * The fact that you are cross-searching multiple databases can lead to some data normalization issues.
   * Content Types are not particularly consistent across databases, making things, well, inconsistent, and hard to figure out type for say generating an OpenURL or exporting a citation.